For Legal Teams

 What a clearer package adds

-Visual evidence package
+Visual support package

 Colorized key images and custom illustrations give non-medical audiences a fast, credible way to understand what the report is describing.

-What ambiguity creates
+What unsupported ambiguity creates

 The visual story is missing